 Allende backs this with the anthology, ‘The Stories of Eva Luna,’ a brilliant, sensuous, wild collection of endearing stories, stories filled with humanity and warmth and a world within a world – the world of fiction in the face of harsh realities like war and revolutions, like rebellions and ambushes.

 Reading Eva Luna is a joy, and then following it up with The Stories of Eva Luna is doubly satisfying, where familiar characters return to tell you the stories that Eva Luna was so famed for.
-Clarisa is a girl she meets at La Senora, Toad’s Mouth is a creative take on sexual play, The Gold of Tomas Vargas is based on her time at Agua Santa where Riad and Ines make appearances, and so on.
+Clarisa is a girl she meets at La Senora, Toad’s Mouth is a creative take on the sexual play, The Gold of Tomas Vargas is based on her time at Agua Santa where Riad and Ines make appearances, and so on.

 The only problem with her characters, in Eva Luna, is that they are all shown with noble intentions.
 When she refuses to go out with the President of the Country, she doesn’t fear a backlash because of the difference in power.
-That, from all the crazy things, is the craziest to believe.
-Such is the world we live in, goodness, and a respect for a ‘no’ seems outrageous, but having sex with a fatherly figure isn’t.
+That, of all the crazy things, is the craziest to believe.
+Such is the world we live in, goodness, and respect for a ‘no’ seems outrageous, but having sex with a fatherly figure isn’t.

 Allende is not the most celebrated Latin-American author, but in these two books, she, like so many others, speaks (sometimes a little too much) about why stories are very powerful.
-It’s interesting to note how Rolf, a reporter of facts and truths, comes together with Eva, the weaver of fictions.
+It’s interesting to note how Rolf, a reporter of facts and truths, comes together with Eva, the weaver of fiction.
 It reaffirms the belief that we as humans need our lies and our myths, we need are alternative realities and our dreams of happy times; this is what our spirit feeds off and this is what gives life its meaning, its happiness and its soul.

 He didn’t earn enough to make him rich, but enough to nourish his dreams.

 Sakhi is a student of literature, an aspiring writer and partner at www.purplepencilproject.com.
-She has a degree in journalism and is pursuing her masters from Mithibai, Mumbai.
+She has a degree in journalism and is pursuing her master’s from Mithibai, Mumbai.